What is Center for Health Journalism Digital?

 Contributors to the site and those interesting in joining our community are invited to become members.
 Click here to join.
 Fill out the required fields marked with an asterisk.
 It's fast, easy and free!

 Who can become a member?

 Membership is open to anyone interested in joining our online community.
 Contributors must meet our code of conduct and unsolicited submissions are reviewed in advance by our editorial team.

 How can I create or update my Community Profile?

-Center for Health Journalism Digital has a Community Code which we ask all members to read and follow.
-This is a place of learning and sharing for people who care about health news and information.
-The editors of this site reserve the right to delete content that does not further this conversation.
-We welcome you to participate in this community by commenting, sharing your work and profile, or posting blog entries, and we encourage you to consider our guidelines to help create a productive space.
+Center for Health Journalism Digital has a community code which we ask all members and potential contributors to read and follow.
+This is a place of learning and sharing for people who care about health policy, public health, journalism and information.
+The editors of this site reserve the right to delete content that does not further this conversation and pre-review all content.
+We welcome you to participate in this community by commenting, sharing your work and profile, and we encourage you to consider our guidelines to help create a productive space.

 How do I ensure my personal information is secure?